Appdynamics/ConfigMyApp-docs/docs/README.md

 ![How it works](https://user-images.githubusercontent.com/2548160/87234693-719b4500-c3cb-11ea-9fab-fa82d3e30f21.png)

-## Output
+## Sample Output

 In addition to the automated business transaction and health rule configuration features that ConfigMyApp provides, it also creates an automated dynamic dashboard as shown below.
 The server and databse monitoring health status are optional.
-Refer to the <b> Configuring input parameters <b> for details.
+Refer to the <a href="https://appdynamics.github.io/ConfigMyApp-docs/#configuring-input-parameters"> configuring input parameters</a> for details.

 ![dashboard](https://user-images.githubusercontent.com/2548160/87234207-bec8e800-c3c6-11ea-9858-c857fb0b7470.png)